 Eagle, Cariboo Chilcotin Coast.
 Photo Geoff Moore

-Anahim Lake is a small community at the eastern edge of Tweedsmuir Park which is home to the dramatic Rainbow Range of Mountains, where peaks of eroded lava and fragmented rock display a spectrum of vivid red, orange, lavender and yellow.
+Located in the Chilcotin area of the Cariboo Chilcotin Coast region of British Columbia, Anahim Lake is a small community at the eastern edge of Tweedsmuir Park home to the dramatic Rainbow Range of Mountains, where peaks of eroded lava and fragmented rock display a spectrum of vivid red, orange, lavender and yellow.
 A local curiosity is Anahim Peak, a spectacular pillared cone of volcanic rock, rich in obsidian.
-This obsidian was an important resource for the Chiloctin First Nation that lived in the area.
-They used it for trade as well as for making weapons.
+This obsidian was an important resource for the Chiloctin First Nation that lived in the area as they used it for trade as well as for making weapons.

 Fishing and outdoor adventure in this ‘big’ outdoors are what draws visitors here.
 Perhaps best known for its premier fishing with lakes that are cold, clean and pristine.
 Rainbow trout, kokanee, lake trout and burbot are abundant throughout the area and Dean River is famed for its steelhead.
 The region also offers Wildlife tours, guided horseback trips, and hiking to see spectacular waterfalls and ice fields.